C64 OS GETTING STARTED GUIDE

 This runs the C64 OS Setup Tool.

-Installation on CMD HD or RamLink
+Installation on CMD HD or RAMLink

 The System Card contains two copies of C64 OS.
 One copy is already installed on the System Card, ready for use on the C64 with an SD2IEC.
 The second copy is in the form of an installation archive file and the installer tools.

-If you have an SD2IEC but prefer to install C64 OS to a CMD HD or RamLink, you can use SD2IEC to transfer the installation files to the CMD device.
+If you have an SD2IEC but prefer to install C64 OS to a CMD HD or RAMLink, you can use SD2IEC to transfer the installation files to the CMD device.

-If you have an IDE64 but prefer to install C64 OS to a CMD HD or RamLink, you can use the IDE64 and PCLink to transfer the installation files to the CMD device.
+If you have an IDE64 but prefer to install C64 OS to a CMD HD or RAMLink, you can use the IDE64 and PCLink to transfer the installation files to the CMD device.

-If you do not have an SD2IEC or IDE64, an alternative method of transferring the installation files to your CMD HD or RamLink is required.
+If you do not have an SD2IEC or IDE64, an alternative method of transferring the installation files to your CMD HD or RAMLink is required.
 SD2IEC is probably the easiest method for transferring files from a Mac or PC to a C64.
 SD2IEC devices are available in a variety of form factors and price points, most are reasonably inexpensive.
-Even if you prefer to use a CMD HD or RamLink as your C64 OS system drive, purchasing an SD2IEC is a solid investment.
+Even if you prefer to use a CMD HD or RAMLink as your C64 OS system drive, purchasing an SD2IEC is a solid investment.

 Filename | Purpose | Notes |